EVOLUTION OF PHYSICS: MODERN INTERPRETATIONS (2)

 Figure 8: Werner Heisenberg

-Werner Heisenberg was a prominent physicist who made seminal contributions to Quantum Physics.
-He worked with Niels Bohr in Copenhagen.
+Werner Heisenberg was a prominent physicist who made seminal contributions to the development of Quantum Physics.
+During his early career, he also worked closely with Niels Bohr in Copenhagen, where some of the most groundbreaking ideas in quantum mechanics were born.

 STATEMENT 1: It is impossible to determine simultaneously the exact position and exact momentum or velocity of an electron.